PROTECT EMPLOYEE HEALTH

-A respirator works to filter air particles, fumes, dusts, vapors, and bioaerosols that can carry dangerous particles such as silica, asbestos, coal, pesticides, etc. Respiratory exposure can lead to work-related illnesses and diseases including allergies, asthma, influenza, pneumoconiosis, tuberculosis, obliterative bronchiolitis, chronic obstructive pulmonary disease (COPD), silicosis, and mesothelioma.
-These illnesses can cause life-long, debilitating harm to an employee’s health and the severity can depend on the
+A respirator works to filter air particles, fumes, dust, vapors, and bioaerosols that can carry dangerous particles such as silica, asbestos, coal, pesticides, etc. Respiratory exposure can lead to work-related illnesses and diseases including allergies, asthma, influenza, pneumoconiosis, tuberculosis, obliterative bronchiolitis, chronic obstructive pulmonary disease (COPD), silicosis, and mesothelioma.
+These illnesses can cause life-long, debilitating harm to an employee’s health and the severity can depend on:

 - Type or worked performed during inhalation

 - How long the substance is inhaled

 - Type of substance that is inhaled

 - Location of the lung where the substance lands

 When properly equipped and fitted with the right respirator for the job, the employee is further protected from inhaling any dangerous materials.
 Since work conditions and materials can vary so greatly, it’s essential that a health professional assesses each employee to determine the most suitable options, ensuring safety.

 Not all people are able to wear a respirator since it can make it difficult to breathe.
 Certain medical conditions may worsen one’s ability to breathe, thus a medical evaluation is required for employees who need to wear one to ensure that they are capable of withstanding it while working.
 Certain aspects will be taken into consideration during the evaluation, including health, respirator type, job description, and the condition of the workplace.

 According to OSHA, “before you can be medically evaluated, your employer must also provide the physician or licensed healthcare professional with information about how you will use the respirator at work.”

 - the type and weight of your respirator